Jomagene/hng12-stage3-ai-text-interface/README.md

    ```bash
    npm run dev
    ```
-4. Open the app in your chrome browser.
+4. Open the app in your Chrome browser.

+> **Note:** Enable experimental feature flags in Chrome to access these APIs.

 ---